Macrophage-based immunotherapy of platinum-resistant ovarian cancer

 Project Goals

-The MACOV project will generate a complete efficacy data package for the pre-clinical development of the MDC-735 product, which includes:
+The MACOV project will generate a complete efficacy data package for the pre-clinical development of the MDC-735 product, consisting of:

 1. Efficacy in multiple animal models for platinum-resistant ovarian cancer